DeadSoxy custom sock design and manufacturing

 Frequently Asked Questions

-Domestic manufacturers are best for orders under 1,000 pairs, when you need fast turnaround (under 6 weeks), or when quality control and communication are top priorities.
-Overseas manufacturers are typically better for large-volume orders (5,000+ pairs) where cost optimization is the primary concern and you have sufficient lead time (3–4 months).
-Many businesses use domestic for initial runs and transition to overseas for proven, high-volume reorders.
+Domestic manufacturers like DeadSoxy are best for orders under 1,000 pairs, when you need turnaround under 10 weeks, or when quality control and communication are top priorities.
+Overseas manufacturers are typically better for large-volume orders (5,000+ pairs) where cost optimization is the primary concern and you have 3–4 months of lead time.
+Many businesses start domestic to validate quality and transition to overseas only for proven, high-volume reorders.

 Custom Socks: The Complete Buyer's Guide for 2026